|

 None |

-CBT for Child and for Parent, Cognitive Behavioral Psychoeducation |
+Cognitive Behavioral Psychoeducation |

 None |

-CBT, Community Reinforcement, CM, Family Therapy, MI/Engagement |
+CBT, CBT and MI/Engagement, CM, Community Reinforcement, Family Therapy, Goal Setting/Monitoring, MI/Engagement |

-Assertive Continuing Care, CBT and CM, Case Management, CBT and Medication, CBT with Parents, Family Systems Therapy, Functional Family Therapy, Goal Setting, Goal Setting/Monitoring, MI/Engagement and CBT, MI/Engagement and CBT and CM, MI/Engagement and Expression, Multidimensional Family Therapy, Problem Solving, Purdue Brief Family Therapy |
+Assertive Continuing Care, Case Management, CBT and CM, CBT and CM and MI/Engagement, CBT and Family Therapy, CBT and Family Therapy and MI/Engagement, CBT and Medication, CBT and Usual Care, CBT with Parents, Expression and Group Therapy and Psychoeducation, Expression and MI/Engagement, Family Systems Therapy, Functional Family Therapy, Goal Setting, Multidimensional Family Therapy, Problem Solving, Purdue Brief Family Therapy |

-CBT and Family Therapy, Drug Court, Drug Court and Multisystemic Therapy and CM, Eclectic Therapy |
+Attention Training, CM and Drug Court and Multisystemic Therapy, Drug Court, Eclectic Therapy |

 PMT, Psychoeducation |

-Advice/Encouragement, Assessment/Monitoring, Behavioral Family Therapy, CBT and Community Information Campaign, Client Centered Therapy, CM and Behavioral Family Therapy, CM and Parent Psychoeducation, Drug Court and Multisystemic Therapy, Drug Education, Education, Family Court, Feedback, Group Therapy, Mindfulness, MI/Engagement and CBT and CM and PMT, MI/Engagement and CBT and Family Therapy, Multisystemic Therapy, Parent Psychoeducation, Therapeutic Vocational Training |
+Advice/Encouragement, Assessment/Monitoring, Behavioral Family Therapy, Behavioral Family Therapy and CM, CBT and CM and MI/Engagement and PMT, CBT and Community Information Campaign, CBT and MI/Engagement and Usual Care, Client Centered Therapy, CM and Psychoeducation: Parent, Cognitive Training, Drug Court and Multisystemic Therapy, Drug Education, Drug Education and MI/Engagement, Education, Family Court, Feedback, Group Therapy, MI/Engagement and Psychoeducation, Mindfulness, Multisystemic Therapy, Psychoeducation: Parent, Therapeutic Vocational Training |

 None |

-Attachment Therapy, CBT with Parents, Counselors Care, Counselors Care and Support Training, Interpersonal Therapy, Multisystemic Therapy, Parent Coping/Stress Management, Psychodynamic Therapy, Social Support |
+Attachment Therapy, CBT, CBT with Parents, Counselors Care, Counselors Care and Support Training, Dialectical Behavior Therapy, Interpersonal Therapy, Multisystemic Therapy, Parent Coping/Stress Management, Psychodynamic, Social Support |

 None |

-Advice/Encouragement, Client Centered Therapy, CBT and Medication, CBT with Parents Only, Education, Expressive Play, Interpersonal Therapy, Problem Solving, Psychodynamic Therapy, Psychoeducation, Relaxation, Structured Listening |
+Advice/Encouragement, CBT and Medication, CBT and PMT, CBT with Parents Only, Client Centered Therapy, Education, Expressive Play, Interpersonal Therapy, Problem Solving, Psychodynamic, Psychoeducation, Psychoeducation: Family, Relaxation, Structured Listening |

 Abbreviations: CBT, Cognitive Behavior Therapy; CM, Contingency Management; MI, Motivational Interviewing; PMT, Parent Management Training.